About My Profession

 Computer Programming Job in Phoenix

 By mainframe standards at the time (1981), they had a small and fairly out of date computer system.
 The System/360 Model 40 mainframe had only 128k of RAM (it was genuine magnetic core memory) and was beautiful looking machine with so many blinking lights.
-They had a DOS system that offered only 3 paritions, only one of which could be used for compiling programs.
+They had a DOS system that offered only 3 partitions, only one of which could be used for compiling programs.
 They had IBM 2314 disk drives and 6 STC 9-track tape units (IBM 2400 equivalent).
 But they had 3 IBM 1403 line printers and all three were in use most of the time.
 Their big client was the March of Dimes and they did all the printing for their mailings.
 For computer programming input they had an IBM 2540 Reader/Punch which was it's primary usage.

 One of my earliest assignments was doing a punch card job for First Federal Savings as they needed assistance in creating the punch cards that would be mailed out to their mortgage customers.
 Those punched cards would then be sent through a punch Card Interpreter which would type letters to show the account number, amount of payment, due date.
-What was memorable was that because the type was larger than usual, only 60 characters could be displayed so they had a tired programming board to indicate where everything was to print.
+What was memorable was that because the type was larger than usual, only 60 characters could be displayed so they had a plugboard to indicate where everything was to print.
 These cards would have to be mailed back every month.
 I mention this job because the input data showed the years as 2 character fields.
 The maturity date of most mortgages was 30 years so I saw years of 00-12.
 This was my first encounter with the Y2K problem.
 I had to add either "19" or "20" as the maturity date for display on the card.
-I simply used what would later be called "date windowing" (i.e, if the year was >80 it was "19" and otherwise "20').
-In later years when the year 2000 was approaching and I'd get Y2K concerns from customers I had first encountered this problem in 1982 so had been dealing with since then.
+I simply used what would later be called "date windowing" (i.e, if the year was >80 it was "19" and otherwise "20").
+In later years when the year 2000 was approaching and I'd get Y2K concerns from customers and was happy to them I had first encountered this problem in 1982 so had been dealing with it since then.

 I went on quite a few sales calls even though I never thought of myself as a sales person.
 But it turns out that sales is incredibly easy when you truly believe in your product and have the confidence you can answer any question thrown at you.